Ready to find the perfect college degree?

 The metropolitan areas and cities with the highest employment levels of X-ray technicians are:

 - New York City, NY

 - Houston, TX

 Work Environment and Hours for Radiologic Technicians

 Radiologic technicians work in a fixed healthcare setting.
 They may need to stand in a small booth while performing the scan.
 For MRI technicians, this booth is sound-proof.
 The X-ray booths shield the technician from the X-ray radiation.
 Because people may be injured or develop an acute problem at any time of the day or night, radiologic technicians are present in hospitals and outpatient healthcare settings 24/7.
 Technicians may need to work the third shift, weekends and holidays.
 Many employers offer rotating schedules and have on-call hours.

 Recertification Requirements for Radiologic Technicians

 There are two recertification pathways for radiologic technicians.
-The American Registry of Radiologic Technologists (ARRT) certifies X-ray technicians, and the American Registry of Magnetic Resonance Imaging Technologists (ARMRIT) certifies MRI technicians.
+The American Registry of Radiologic Technologists (ARRT) certifies X-ray technicians.
+The American Registry of Magnetic Resonance Imaging Technologists (ARMRIT) certifies MRI technicians.
 It is possible to have both certifications, but the technologist has to earn them separately.

 For recertification through the American Registry of Magnetic Resonance Imaging Technologists, the technician must also complete at least 24 hours of continuing education units every two years.
 These units can be spread across different learning modes and topics.
-Some of the topics include new technology, ethics, patient safety and nuclear medicine.
+Some of the topics include:

-With enough experience, radiologic technologists can take a test to become certified to perform magnetic resonance imaging (MRI) examinations, which can increase salary potential and career opportunities.
+With enough experience, radiologic technologists can take a test to become certified to perform magnetic resonance imaging (MRI) examinations.
+This can increase salary potential and career opportunities.
 The best radiologic technologists enjoy the work itself, including interacting with patients and using diagnostic imaging equipment.